KannonZenetism/zenetism-field-physics/zenetism/mpx/axiom-of-unseen-foundations.md

 ## 2 · Formal Definition and Distinction

-The Axiom establishes a critical distinction between two levels of pre-manifest reality:
+The Axiom establishes a critical distinction between two layers of pre-manifest reality:

 - **⚫ Aion (Absolute Potential):**
   The field of all expressible, latent potential—the domain of *essences*, the patterns of all things that can emanate, governed by the **Principle of Sufficient Reason (PSR)**.
 It is *the what.*